 Get Stuff We Love

-Who says that having fun with fashion has to stop at a certain age?
+Who says that having fun with fashion has to stop?
 These 2017 TODAY Style Heroes are proof that "women of a certain age" can dress however they'd like.

 Fashion is a form of self-expression, and for this stylish pair, that means pure fun and joy.